guschiavon/jekyllfy-sass/README.md

 ```

 #### Sass partials
-I have run into errors when trying to populate partials with YAML values, so the work around is to have all the Sass variables on your main `SCSS` file.
+I have run into errors when trying to populate **_variables located in partials_** with YAML values, so the work around is to have all the Sass variables on your main `SCSS` file and use `@import` for the actual styles.
 If you know how to work around this, get in touch!